ItzYoDawG/YoDawGz-Muzic-/Terms of Service.md

 ---

 ## 📬 5.
 Contact
-For support or questions, reach us at:
+For support or questions, reach me at:

 - **Email:** xitzyodawgx@gmail.com
 - **Discord:** itzyodawg